81Hari/Zoho/Simple Coding/AlternateSorting/README.md

 <h2>Solution- 2</h2>
 <ul>
-<li> Creating a copy of given array,sort the that array in increasing order</li>
+<li> Creating a copy of given array,sort that array in increasing order</li>
 <li> Now creating two pointers in sorted array, using that pointers traversing the array from the start and from the end,picking elements alternatively from both ends and overwriting the original array.</li>

 </ul>